cloud-elements/elements-connector-node/README.md

 Cloud Elements Connector (node.js)
 ==================================

-This is the connector library for Cloud Elements in javascript You can install it into your application like this:
+This is the connector library for Cloud Elements in javascript.
+You can install it into your application like this:

     npm install cloudelements